Oakland Motorcycle Accident Lawyers

 I had an excellent experience with Arash Law.
 I will definitely recommend to my family and friends.
 I interviewed a few firms before deciding to work with Arash Law.
 What made my experience excellent was (i.e. head attorney being accessible to talk to and he answered all my questions and concerns, sensitive and thorough personel who completed in home intake & follow up process, being connected immediately to quality Physicians who addressed my injuries and recovery process, clear contract-read throughly to ensure its something you can commit to).
 Being in a car accident is a traumatic experience and I had a sense of peace knowing Arash Firm was walking with me throughout the whole process.
 Thank you Arash Firm for all your hard work and help.
 I am so grateful and appreciative for you all! 🙏 With Gratitude, Monica Parra

-Motorcycles in Oakland
+Motorcycles In Oakland

 The Insurance Institute for Highway Safety (IIHS) reported that California had 953,977 registered motorcycles in 2021, the most of any state in the country, with Florida being second at 645,012.
 California Vehicle Code § 27803 establishes that both the driver and any passenger must wear a safety helmet meeting the requirements established pursuant to California Vehicle Code § 27802 when riding a motorcycle.